An Unparalleled Love (Short Story) by Luis Aníbal Sánchez

 Preocupábale la mala fortuna y el pesar de su novio.

-Fermín felt his whole life pulsing within him—a life as a man of strength, master of muscle, conqueror of hostile land; a life of grueling, relentless work worth far more, so much more than the trinkets and sweet words of the weak, elegant young master.
-And with a decisive gesture, he took Martina in his arms and devoured her with kisses—burning kisses, kisses of fire, kisses filled with a love both divine and human that burst on her strawberry lips like triumphant hymns, like glorious prayers to a Nature both fertile and without equal.
+Fermín felt his whole life pulsing within him—a life as a man of strength, master of muscle, conqueror of hostile land; a life of grueling, relentless work—worth far more, so much more than the trinkets and sweet words of the weak, elegant young master.
+And with a decisive gesture, he took Martina in his arms and devoured her with kisses—burning kisses, fiery kisses, kisses filled with a love both divine and human that burst on her strawberry lips like triumphant hymns, like glorious prayers to a Nature both fertile and without equal.

 Quito, Febrero 3 de 1921.